What Are The DSM 5 Depression Criteria?

-Nearly everyone is sad from time to time.
-However, although depression is common, not everyone who experiences sadness receives a diagnosis of depression.
-So how does a medical professional determine whether you’re depressed or not?
+Most people are sad from time to time, but not everyone who experiences sadness receives a diagnosis of depression.
+So, how does a medical professional determine whether you’re depressed or not?
 The answer lies in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-The DSM-5 lays out the criteria for clinical depression explicitly.
-Here’s what the DSM-5 has to say about diagnosing depression.
+The DSM-5 lays out the criteria for clinical depression explicitly and is what mental health professionals use to diagnose conditions like depression.

 DSM 5 Criteria For Depression

 The DSM 5 definition of depression is more than a simple one-sentence description.
-Instead, it’s a detailed and comprehensive explanation of the present symptoms to determine a diagnosis of depression.
-In addition to listing and describing the symptoms, the DSM gives specific rules for making that diagnosis.
+Instead, it’s a detailed and comprehensive explanation of different symptoms that indicate a depressive disorder.
+In addition to listing and describing symptoms, the DSM gives specific rules for making that diagnosis.

 The DSM-5 identifies several different symptoms of depression, but two main criteria must be considered.
 These two are depressed mood and anhedonia.
 A depressed mood has to do with sadness or negative emotions.
 Anhedonia means that you no longer feel any pleasure or interest in the things you once enjoyed.
 You must have one or the other of these two main criteria to be diagnosed as depressed.